dpfannenstiel/dpfannenstiel.github.io/_drafts/2014-01-05-Happy-New-Year.md

 ---
 layout: post
 title: New Year, New Blog
-excerpt: An explination of the new blog and why Jekyll is being used to deploy it.
+excerpt: Happy New Year!
+I'm beginning my year of blogging by setting up a blog using Jekyll.
 ---
 # Happy New Year!

-As 2013 closed I started looking for a project for 2014.
-Something to keep me occupied in my off hours.
+At the close of 2013 I started looking for a project to occupy my 2014.
+Something to keep me active and engaged in my off hours.
 You know, a hobby.
-As I ran through the possible options they all came back to \"do something and blog about it\".
+As I ran through the possible options they all came back to
+\"do something and blog about it\".

-Though I was vaguely familiar WordPress and quickly installed it.
-Though I don\'t have much experience with HTML or PHP, I did find plugin that supported Markdown editing.
-Which was nice, as I have been using Markdown extensivly to do documentation on other projects.
+I was vaguely familiar WordPress and installed it quickly.
+Though I don\'t have much experience with HTML or PHP, I did find a plugin that supported Markdown editing.
+As I have been using Markdown extensivly to do documentation on other projects I thought this meant I wouldn\'t have to learn a new technology.

 Mid-way through my first blogpost I realized I didn\'t care for the way the base theme, Twentythirteen, was handling &lt;code> blocks.
 I began shopping around for a better theme.
 Having found none I liked, I resolved to write my own WordPress theme.
 I began tinkering with WordPress, reading source code, and hacking at a solution.
 I was pleased with the progess I made and had made great strides towards my principle goal: Excellent handling of &lt;code> blocks.

-Speaking with a coworker, though, I was told about Github Pages and Jekyll; which have combined to form the platform you are now reading this blog on.
-I will leave the installation guide to Github.
-And an excellent job it does.
+Speaking with a coworker, though, I was told about Github Pages and [Jekyll](http://jekyllrb.com); which have combined to form the platform on which you are now reading this blog.
+I will leave the installation guide to [Github Pages](http://pages.github.com).
+The explination found there is excellent.
 I do want to mention a few reasons why I\'ve chosen to concentrate on Github Pages and Jekyll as my blog host.

 * **Markdown** - As I said earlier, I\'ve been using Markdown related products to add documentation to some projects I\'m currently working on.
 I\'ve become very comfortable with the language